• Skip to primary navigation

 When something has garlic in the title, I expect to be able to taste the garlic and there is no doubt about it with this dish.
 This is a simple pasta dish, but it has a serious amount of flavour.
 Light and fresh and a real crowd pleaser too.

 This garlic spaghetti, also known as aglio e olio, is made with ingredients that you probably already have in your kitchen and it is easy to adapt to use up some fridge ingredients.
-It's perfect for the day before pay day, or nights when you don't want to put much thought in to dinner.
+It's perfect for the day before pay day, or nights when you don't want to put much thought into dinner.
 It's satisfying comfort food, with very little effort.

 If you are looking for some more garlic packed recipes, then why not try our Easy Garlic Sauce, Cheesy Garlic Bread, Garlic Spring Greens, Garlic and Rosemary Focaccia or Homemade Garlic Crisps?